Our First Cruise From Barcelona

 We will start from the beautiful city of Barcelona to some of the most exquisite destinations across the Mediterranean.
 From the stunningly rugged coastline of the French Riviera, to the cobblestone streets of charming Italian villages, we can’t wait to share all the wonders of this region with you.

-Before embarking on our first cruise, we start by exploring the vibrant city of Barcelona and all it has to offer, from the incredible architecture of Gaudi to the bustling food markets and stunning beaches.
+Before embarking on our first cruise, we decided to start by exploring the vibrant city of Barcelona and all it has to offer.
+We visited the bustling food markets, admired the incredible architecture of Gaudi, and soaked up the sun on the city’s beautiful beaches.

-During our search, we stumbled upon the red hop-on, hop-off buses that provide a comprehensive map of all the stops.
-With just one ticket, we could travel all day and get off wherever we wanted to visit.
+During our search, we discovered the red hop-on, hop-off buses that provide a comprehensive map of all the stops.
+With just one ticket, we were able to travel all day and get off wherever we wanted to visit.

 Park Güell & Sagrada Familia